FederatedAI/FATE/python/fate_test/README.rst

       fate_test suite -i <path1 contains *testsuite.json> -m 3600

-   will run testsuites in *path1* and timeout when job does not finish within 3600s; if tasks are expected to last for long, use a larger threshold
+   will run testsuites in *path1* and timeout when job does not finish within 3600s; if tasks need more time, use a larger threshold

 6. task-cores